The Best Products for Mac and iPhone Users

 What factors do I consider when evaluating products?

 • A product that I own or have used often.
-A lot of the time, when a customer asks for advice on a product, I end up at some point needing to help them with it.
+A lot of the time, when a client asks for advice on a product, I end up at some point needing to help them with it.
 It's much easier when I know that product well.

 • Recommended by review websites.
 In particular, I am a fan of the New York Times Wirecutter.
 While I don't always go with their top recommendation, I find that their articles guide me in discovering what considerations to make for a particular product.
-Their recommendations are usually the best for "Most People" but Mac users aren't always most people.
+Their recommendations are usually the best for "most people," but Mac users aren't always most people.

 Portable

-Network Equipment
+Network equipment

 Previous